TTS v3.0.0

 Are these two floating computations results similar enough?

-This is maybe the most difficult question to answer when implementing and validating numerical algorithms.
+This is the most challenging question to answer when implementing and validating numerical algorithms.
 Various methods are often found in existing testing frameworks or are used by developers.
 But if floating-point arithmetic can be tricky, floating-point comparisons are even trickier.

-In the rest of this section, we take for granted that the basic notions of floating-point computations and their related problems are known by the reader.
+In the rest of this section, we assume the reader is familiar with the basic notions of floating-point computation and related problems.
 If not, we strongly recommend having a deep look at Goldberg's paper on the subject or a simplified version.

 Precision metric